After getting our eyes up close to the HTC Desire 816, we...

 There’s an interesting rhythm to the content, as while news is clearly the most ‘snackable’ of all on offer (rather than hearing what TV programmes your friends are watching at that point) they obviously wane at certain times of the day, meaning you’re left with a sea of Twitter updates.

-We were initially very sceptical about BlinkFeed when we were told all about it from HTC before the One launched – and a lot of the reservations we had then still pervade.
+We were initially very sceptical about BlinkFeed when we were told all about it from HTC before the One launched – but the Android 4.3 update fixes many of these.

 But more interesting than all of that is that BlinkFeed actually works much better than we thought it would.
-In the few days we had between turning on the phone and it become part of the daily routine, we found that time and again we returned to the feed to just get a feel for what’s going on rather than opening the specific Flipboard, Facebook or Twitter apps themselves.
+In the months we’ve been using the One we found that time and again we returned to the feed to just get a feel for what’s going on rather than opening the specific Flipboard, Facebook or Twitter apps themselves.

 There’s a pleasant ‘snick’ when you pull down the most recent story to refresh the feed, and in a move taken from Apple, you can tap the top of the screen to get back to the top of the list when you’ve gone a little too deep into your BlinkFeed – something that we only found by accident when we realised that scrolling all the way back up to the top was going to take a LONG time.

 With the Android 4.2 update you can also press the back button to allow the same function – it’s a good move from HTC as it’s a very intuitive gesture.

 The overall UI is incredibly pleasing, not just because of the different sizes of the tiles.
 The weather and clock at the top of the app are a strong replacement for the traditional widget we’re used to from HTC, and offer the information just when you need it.

 On top of that the slight pull down from the top of the list is a natural gesture to get you to the settings and ability to customise your feed – it’s touches like this that show HTC has stepped things up with the One.